xpqz/dyalog-docs/language-reference-guide/docs/system-functions/vset.md

 <h1 class="heading"><span class="name">Value Set</span> <span class="command">{R}←{X}⎕VSET Y</span></h1>

-`⎕VSET` is a system function that allows setting the values of variables in a target namespace or target namespaces.
+`⎕VSET` is a system function that allows setting the values of names in a target namespace or target namespaces.

-`Y` is a specification of the variable names, and their values.
-Several formats are allowed.
-In all cases, the names are character arrays, and the values are arrays or references to namespaces.
-The possible formats for `Y` are listed below.
+`Y` is a specification of the names, and their values, and must be either:

-* A nested vector or scalar, where each element is a name-value pair.
+* a nested vector or scalar, where each element is a name-value pair.
 The name must be a simple character scalar or vector.
-* A two-element nested array, where the first element is a matrix of names, and the second element is a vector or scalar of value(s).
+* a two-element nested array, where the first element is a matrix of names, and the second element is a vector or scalar of value(s).
 If multiple names are specified, and the value is a scalar, the same value is used for all names.

 All names must have nameclass 0, 2, 8 or 9 in the target namespace(s).